What is an eisteddfod? What are the benefits?

 CHILDREN COMPETING MUST WEAR LETS TALK KIDS UNIFORM:

-PURPLE SHIRT AND BLACK PANTS AND SHOES WITH TIDY NEAT HAIR AWAY FROM THE FACE.
+BLACK LTK SHIRT AND BLACK PANTS AND SHOES WITH TIDY NEAT HAIR AWAY FROM THE FACE.
+LTK Shirts can be purchased in class for $20.

 Character Recital: Ian as the gingerbread man